Trip09/clickFraudCapstone/README.md

 ## Project Overview
 A web analytics platform to detect click fraud and track user activity.
-Our solution will allow organizations to review how well their advertising budget is being utilized.
+Our solution will allow organizations to review how well their advertising budget is being utilized and save them money on future advertising.
+By detecting click-fraud, our solution will allow organizations to better utilize their advertising budgets and target real consumers more efficiently.

 Project repository for Click-Fraud Analytics Capstone